The tool may be "free," but the hidden costs add up. Here's how.

 Each tool will be susceptible to the costs detailed above — maintenance, data quality, effects on performance, etc., but in combination, you get the synergistic bonus cost of friction in having to shift across tools, manage multiple subscriptions, understand how to use each tool including knowing which tool is useful and for what, integrate where possible, translate metrics, and on and on.

-6. The cost of analysis, itself.
+6. The cost of running analysis.

 Last, but certainly not least, is the cost of actually running an analysis using the tool.
 This cost breaks down into how hard it is to use the tool, whether or not it can be used by decision-makers directly or if you need to hire analysts to do the number crunching.
 And both of these factors will cost you most in terms of time.